MMuflih-1/road-monitor-system/README.md

 ## 📦 Installation
 - Create a Virtual Environment
-- Install All Dependencies (you can find them inside requirements.txt)
+- Install All Dependencies (you can find them inside README.txt)
 - Configure Azure OCR (Setup your API key and endpoint)

 ## 🏃‍♂️ Usage